seandstewart/bardly/pending/romances/cymbeline/12-player-alt.md

 ## ACT III

 ### SCENE I. Britain.
-A hall in Cymbeline’s palace.
+A hall in Cymbeline's palace.

 *Enter in state, CYMBELINE, QUEEN, and Lords at one door, and at
 another, CAIUS LUCIUS and Attendant*